Daniel V. A. Olson

 Olson, and Crockett 2002).
-In U.S. data I (first author) and coauthors Li Miao, Paul Perl, and David Voas find no influence of contextual religious religious pluralism on measures of individual religiosity.
+In U.S. data I (first author) and coauthors Li Miao, Paul Perl, and David Voas find little influence of contextual religious pluralism on measures of individual religiosity.
 However, using international data (the World Values Survey) we find a robust negative effect of religious pluralism on individual religiosity.
 These